 Yes, you may have vendors ship directly to your student provided that the address includes the student's name and four digit box number (click here for proper address format).
 Please keep in mind that items may not arrive prior to the official move-in date or they will be refused.

-7. Is there a Bed, Bath, and Beyond or Target near by for us to go shop at once we arrive?
+7. Is there anywhere to go shop at once we arrive?

 Tulane Mail Services signs on behalf of all on campus students for all packages from all couriers which require signature delivery.